The Iterated Prisoner's Dilemma: Good Strategies and Their Dynamics: Good Plans and The Press-Dyson Decomposition

 (b) In Case(i) of the proof, the payoff $s_Y = R$ is determined by $\pp$ independent of the choice of strategy for $Y$.
-In general, strategies that fix the opponent's payoff in this way were described by Press and Dyson [15] and, earlier, by Boerlijst, Nowak and Sigmund [5], where they are called \emph{equalizer strategies}.
-The agreeable equalizer strategies have $\tp = a (0, - \frac{1-R}{R}, 1, \frac{R - P}{R})$ with $1 \geq a > 0$.
+In general, plans that fix the opponent's payoff in this way were described by Press and Dyson [15] and, earlier, by Boerlijst, Nowak and Sigmund [5], where they are called \emph{equalizer strategies}.
+The agreeable equalizer plans have $\tp = a (0, - \frac{1-R}{R}, 1, \frac{R - P}{R})$ with $1 \geq a > 0$.
 Christian Hilbe suggests a nice interpretation of the above results: